Why does my dog follow me everywhere?

 It is lovely when someone enjoys your companionship and loves to be around you.
 However, sometimes you need the privacy for yourself.
 In this case, you can take some gentle methods to gain back your time and space.

-- Give your dogs a command: You are their masters.
-If you tell him what you want, of course, he will obey and be willing to leave you alone for some time.
+- Give your dog a command: You are their masters.
+If you tell him what you want, of course, they will obey and be willing to leave you alone for some time.

 - Distract your dog with his favorite toy or some tasty treats.
 By doing this, you can keep them away for a while enough for you to finish your stuff